SJarno/angular-spring-register-login/README.md

 ## Development
 - You can build continuesly to static file path with ng build --watch.
 Usefull if you are serving the content from root.
+- Other than that, you must build the static files with ng build for this to work.

 ## Security
 Basic authentication with Spring Security.
 The app checks for user principal, and shows content accordingly.
 The dialog with the browser is intercepted using angulars http interceptor.